 When you’re planning to install a new roof, your local roofer will advise you on the optimal pitch for your needs.
 This is important whether you opt for a gorgeous wood shingle roof, a durable metal roof, or you need cheap-and-easy modified bitumen roofing for a commercial unit.
 Expert installation and adherence to state building codes are mandatory.

-Today we’ll cover the minimum pitch for all types of roofing in Montana.
+Today we’ll cover the minimum pitch for all types of roofing in Helena, Montana.
 We’ll explain the technical jargon, how to choose the best roof pitch and the advantages of working with a roofer who can advise you on the optimal materials for your needs.

 The primary purposes of a roof slope are to let water drain efficiently and protect your home against the wind.
 This is why there are no “flat” roofs.
 Although we often talk about flat roofs in the industry, this refers to a structure with a very low slope.
 If it was at a 1:1 vertical/horizontal pitch, water would sit on the surface and eventually lead to a cave-in.